 After running from the authorities for five years, Eric Rudolph was eventually arrested for the Olympic bomb and other ones.
 After the Olympic bomb, Rudolph bombed an abortion clinic and lesbian bar in Atlanta, plus a Birmingham, Alabama abortion clinic

 Shortly afterwards, they went back to get food at the CNN Center next to the park.
-They walked back to the same spot where they had seen the guy with the Army bag.
-Stopping briefly to eat, they were going to go in the direction where the bomb eventually went off, thinking there was an exit there.
+After getting food, they walked back to the same spot where they had seen the guy with the Army bag to finish eating.

-After seeing the Army bag on national news in the fall, Steve contacted the FBI.
-They came and interviewed Steve, Liz, son, and a family friend at Webster High School in Wisconsin.
+After seeing the Army bag on the national news, Steve contacted the FBI.
+They came and interviewed Steve, Liz, their son, and a family friend at Webster High School in Wisconsin.

-They never heard back from the FBI.
 Eric Rudolph eventually plead guilty.
 The guy they saw with the Army bag before the bombing was not Rudolph.
+Was this just a homeless guy with the same Army bag design?

 Leave a Comment